danielmrhodes/JANUS/README.md

 Full Mode Commands
 -----------------
-For the Full CoulEx simulation, all Scattering mode commands still apply (except /Reaction/DeltaE).
+For the Full CoulEx simulation, all Scattering mode commands still apply.
 Additionally, /Excitation commands can be called which determine the level scheme and excitation pattern in both the projectile and recoil nucleus.
 All /Excitation commands are optional.
 Not calling any /Excitation commands will reduce the Full simulation to a Scattering simulation.

 | Command | Description |
 | --- | --- |